1. Eat Well – Choose Organic Foods – Stay Hydrated

 4. Use Gentle Skincare

-Skin care for pregnant women is really essential.
-"Pregnancy glow" is totally a thing, however, pregnancy can also cause skin issues.
+Skin care for pregnant women is really essential, “pregnancy glow” is totally a thing, however, pregnancy can also cause skin issues.
 You may need to change up your skincare routine to help with common skin issues that are related to pregnancy.
-Stretch marks are the most common skin concern for pregnant women.
-They're caused by the skin stretching a lot in a short amount of time.
-Melasma is a form of hyperpigmentation characterized by brown or tan patches across the face.
-Hormonal Acne is also common in your first and second trimesters of pregnancy.
-The best thing you can do is use gentle products and know what products to avoid.
+Stretch marks are the most common skin concern for pregnant women, they’re caused by the skin stretching a lot in a short amount of time.
+Melasma is a form of hyperpigmentation characterized by brown or tan patches across the face, and that’s not pretty!
+Hormonal Acne is also common in your first and second trimesters of pregnancy. the best thing you can do is use gentle products and know which products to avoid.
+If you’d like to read more about how to care for any acne concerns during pregnancy, you can read more here.

 How to prevent stretch marks during pregnancy:The 10 Best Stretch Mark Creams of 2020